 - More expensive to create than a limited company (or a CIO or charitable company)

 - Must be audited if income is over £250k.

 - Preparation of accounts and trustees annual report is more complex, time consuming and expensive, due to the application of the Charities SORP.

 Process for registering as a charitable community benefit society

 In order to register as a society, you must submit a set of rules and application form to the Financial Conduct Authority, together with the appropriate fee.
 Using model rules reduces this fee, which is payable on a sliding scale from £40 (using model rules with no amendments) to £950 (using model rules with ten or more amendments, or using bespoke rules).
 If you are using model rules, the sponsor of those rules must sign the application form.
 We use model rules.

 We would be happy to advise you on the registration of a charitable community benefit society.
-Our fees to set up a charitable community benefit society and then register it with Financial Conduct Authority and as a charity with HMRC are £1000 plus vat and Financial Conduct Authority fees which vary as outlined above.
+Our fees to set up a charitable community benefit society and then register it with Financial Conduct Authority are £1000 plus vat plus Financial Conduct Authority fees which vary as outlined above.

 Just email email@example.com or call 01925757887 or 07710141058 for more details.